Finding a ruin bar in Budapest is a rite of passage for locals and tourists alike – this was my experience.

-One of my favorite experiences in my whole trip through Europe was finding a ruin bar in Budapest.
-Ruin bars are the new thing for the young twenty-something indie crowd in Budapest.
 As the name suggests, they’re bars located in random ruins around the city.
-I gathered a group in the hostel, and asked if they wanted to go exploring with me to find one of these cool ruin bars.
+I gathered a group in the hostel, and asked if they wanted to go exploring with me to find one of these popular bars.

-The one we found our last night looked like it was an old communist house, it was awesome.
-Getting there was exactly how I had imagined, going down a closed off sketch street completely in rubble that smelled like piss, only to find an amazing bar in a dark corner of some random street in Budapest.
+The one we found our last night in the city looked like it was an old communist house.
+Getting there was exactly how I had imagined: walking down a closed off sketch street completely in rubble that smelled of piss, only to find an amazing bar in a dark corner of some random street in Budapest.

 I wouldn’t be able to tell you the name of the bar (they don’t really do labels), but still to this day, it’s the coolest bar I’ve ever been too.
 Similar to finding the secret bakeries in Florence, finding your own hidden ruin bar is the thing to do when you visit Budapest.